 So, consider what you plan to do when you train, and how often you’ll do one activity compared to another.
 A quality CrossFit shoe made for versatility will have a durable outsole, stable soles for weightlifting, and enough flexibility to adapt to your feet when you run.

-Q: What are the fundamentals that make up a CrossFit Shoe?
+q: What are the fundamental elements that make up a CrossFit Shoe?

 Compared to a running shoe, a CrossFit shoe will typically provide you with more support and weigh a bit more than your average running shoe.
 There are many demanding heavy lifts and quick movements in CrossFit, so these shoes need to be designed to meet those needs.
 CrossFit shoes offer effective ankle support to prevent injury, something that most running shoes don’t provide.

 Most CrossFit shoes can help prevent injury as long as you are lifting right and using the shoe correctly.
 Since CrossFit shoes are made to withstand many versatile movements, they work well to provide comfort, support, and stability for many workout styles.